-https://apply.vanderbilt.edu/portal/nursing_info_session.

-Note: Due to COVID-19, the School of Nursing Admissions Office is closed to visitors.
-Pre-nursing students are encouraged to email MSN degree program questions to vusn-admissions@vanderbilt.edu.
+https://apply.vanderbilt.edu/portal/nursing info session. - 5) Pre-nursing students are encouraged to email MSN admissions-questions to vusn-admissions@vanderbilt.edu.

 Vanderbilt Pre-Nursing Society

 The Pre-Nursing Society is a Vanderbilt Student Organization that is open to any student that has an interest in nursing and who has or is taking the prerequisite nursing classes.
 The organization holds monthly meetings usually at the Vanderbilt University School of Nursing.